antonemking/attachment-runner/README.md

 ![runner](https://github.com/Enotgnik/attachment-runner/blob/master/screenshots/file-struc.png)

-Update `config.py` for your usecase
+Update `config.py` for your usecase.
+You will need to auth with both your source and target.
+Before you Push to your target update the username and password.
 ```python
     username='user'
     password='pass'